ViniRoveri/CS50x-Studies/readme.md

    - For sorting, with 'n' representing the Number of Steps: O(n) represents the worst-case scenario for a search, Omega(n) represents the best-case scenario.
 Theta(n) is when the best and worst cases are the same.

+   - O(1) doesn't necessarily means 1 step, but any constant and finite value.

    - Selection Sort will compare the current item with every one of the remaining and swap it to the correct position.

    - Bubble Sort will compare the current item with the next one and sort them, then it will do the same now with the next item and so on until the end.